To Edify = To Build Up

 patient with anger,

-and abounding in
+and abounding in kindness and truth,

 protecting kindness toward thousands,

-bearing perversity, and rebellion, and offense
+bearing perversity, and rebellion, and offense,

 but by no means clearing the guilt;,